Skip to Content

 I am using frozen parotta roti(pack of 10)that you will find at any large supermarket.

-Remove the frozen parathas from the refrigerator, let them defrost for 10 minutes, and make as per package instructions.
+Remove the frozen parathas from the refrigerator, let them defrost for 10 minutes, and make them as per package instructions.

 Place a Tawa over a slow medium-fire, drizzle 1/2 teaspoon of oil.

 Heat both sides of the paratha while pressing down with your spoon to cook through and give it a slightly crispy texture.
-3-4 minutes on both sides alternately.

 leave it to cool for a few minutes.